MarshalLeeeeee/RustToLearn/README.md

 We can infer the handling of closure by imagining capture as struct field and closure implementation as struct implementation.

+#### as param and return
+Except for using handing bound for closure as param and return type in function, we can use function signature instead.
+Fn closure can be coerced to function signature if they do not capture any variable, and function signature can be coerced to any closure set.

 ---

 ### Smart pointer